makrai/notes/zarriess21-decoding-survey.md

   generation architecture, leading to so-called non-autoregressive models
   * parallel decoding (here understood as the decoder part of the model)
 * the WaveNex?t architecture for text-to-speech synthesis by Oord+ [48]
-* Gu+ [49] proposed a model for non-autoregressive machine translation, with the aim of fully leveraging the performance advantage of the Transformer during decoding and avoid slow, potentially error-prone decoding mechanisms, such as beam search
+* Gu+ [49] proposed a model for non-autoregressive machine translation
+  * aim: fully leveraging the performance advantage of the Transformer during decoding and
+  * avoid slow, potentially error-prone decoding mechanisms, such as beam search
-* The main idea of non-autoregressive modeling is that, at inference time, the model does not have to take into account dependencies
+* The main idea of non-autoregressive modeling: at inference time, the model does not have to take into account dependencies
 * naive baseline in (3)
   * predicts the target length of the sentence from its input and
   * conditions the word probabilities only on the input, not on preceding output